 I have included a list of titles that are suggested readings.
-It is unlikely that we will discuss these in class, but you will get more out of the class if you read or closely browse them.
+We may not discuss these during the course, but you will get more out of the class if you read—or closely browse—them.
 As with the other resources listed for this class, you will benefit from an awareness of these publications, who the authors are, and where they fit in the history of artists’ books and artists’ publishing.

 Art Rite no. 14 (1976).
 Read pp. 5–14.

 Chappell, Duncan.
 “Typologising the Artist’s Book.”
 Art Libraries Journal 28, no. 4 (2003): 12–20.